When it comes to horse training a solid foundation is key.

-Dressage is not so much about fancy movements.
-Rather, the focus in training is on the level of execution and the quality of the movement.
+Dressage is not so much about fancy patterns but rather about focusing on the quality of the movement.

 Beside suppleness, balance is an important factor when training a horse.
 A supple horse is able to perform the full range of motion without tense muscles restricting the movement.
 A balanced horse is less likely to lean on the bit, or hurry through it’s work.
 The horse will learn how to use his body more effectively which enables the longevity of joints, muscles, tendons and ligaments.